Today on Quantum Vibe: Many odd problems

-Strip 211 - Click on page above to goto the next page.
+Strip 211 - Click strip above to goto the next strip.

 The Transcript For This Page

 Exterior shot of the Dejah Thoris, rocketing through space.

 Caption: Aboard the Dejah Thoris, bound for Luna.

 Another shot of space, focus is on two bright points close together, in the center of the field.
 We see Seamus' hand pointing at them.

 Seamus: We're a third of the way there now.

 Seamus: Terra and Luna can now be seen as two separate objects.